ludiosarchive/Protojson/README.txt

 You're right, pbliteserializer doesn't do any actual JSON encoding/decoding.
 This matches the behavior of the JavaScript version.
-You'll need `simplejson` (or the built-in `json` module) to send and receive PbLite Arrays over the wire.
+You'll need `simplejson` (or the built-in `json` module) to send and receive PbLite lists over the wire.

 Note: if you want to send protobuf `bytes` to a client where bytes are not UTF-8, you may need to change the encoding= passed to simplejson.dumps: